-1. The focus of the lesson was on understanding and analyzing the meaning and features of a multimodal text, and composing an argument for a particular purpose and audience.
-What did you learn through these activities?
+- 1. The focus of the lesson was on understanding and analyzing the meaning and features of a multimodal text, and composing an argument for a particular purpose and audience.
+What did you learn through these activities? - 2.
+Which questions were easy to answer?
+Why? - 3.
+What strategies did you use to answer the harder questions?

-[Teacher Notes: It would be worthwhile to ask students to write answers in their Workbooks so you have some feedback on the effectiveness of the lesson and how they feel about their learning experience.
+[Teacher Notes: It would be worthwhile to ask students to write answers in their Workbooks.
+This will allow you to get feedback on the effectiveness of the lesson and how the students feel about their learning experience.
 However, if pressed for time, you may want to do this section as a class discussion.]